Anastasia-at/Anastasia-at/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h2>

-I am a Certified Data Analyst with a University degree in Business Administration.
+I am a Certified Data Analyst with an University degree in Business Administration.

 I’ve been working in well-established international companies in IT and recently in Forex industry, so I perfectly understand what it means to meet demanding deadlines in a fast-paced environment, be a part of a team and to work under pressure.

+Why I've choosen Data Analysis ⭐
 As years passed, I realised that I wish to continue with Data analytics.
-It is so fascinating to discover uncovered trends, patterns, and correlations in large amounts of raw data and see how it makes decision-making easier!
+It is so fascinating to discover uncovered trends, patterns, and correlations in large amounts of raw data and see how it makes decision-making smoother!

-So, I've started my studies.
+So, I started my studies.
 I learned how to analyse data with various technical and visualisation instruments and also with the most popular language in the world of data.

-I’ve become a Data Analyst ⭐
+And as a result, I became a Data Analyst ⭐

-I believe that a combination of my analytical and problem-solving skills, attention to detail together with my acquired technical skills helped me to achieve the desired position in Analytics.
+I believe that a combination of my analytical and problem-solving skills, attention to detail together with my acquired technical skills also helped me to achieve the desired position in Analytics.

-I have excellent verbal and written communication skills in the English language (Advanced), my native language is Russian, and τώρα μαθαίνω Ελληνικά.
+In additiona, I have excellent verbal and written communication skills in the English language (Advanced), my native language is Russian, and τώρα μαθαίνω Ελληνικά.

 ---